HBIbidunni/RSA-Factoring-Challenge/README.md

 ## Steps taken to generate the Public and Private Keys in RSA

-* To encrypt a message using RSA encryption, the sender first converts the message into a numerical representation, typically by using the ASCII or Unicode codes for the characters.
-The sender then applies the public key to the numerical representation of the message to obtain an encrypted message.
+i) To encrypt a message using RSA encryption, the sender first converts the message into a numerical representation, typically by using the ASCII or Unicode codes for the characters.

+ii) Then,the sender then applies the public key to the numerical representation of the message to obtain an encrypted message.
 To decrypt the encrypted message, the recipient applies the private key to the encrypted message

 ## The Security of the RSA and Prime Factorization